survivejs/site/pages/index.md

 The author of SurviveJS, Juho Vepsäläinen, is a seasoned professional web application developer.
 He has built a growing ecosystem around the book, including an open source repository on GitHub, an online chat room, and frequent updates to the book.

+### Neeraj Singh (Founder of [BigBinary](http://bigbinary.com/))

+Webpack is powerful but configuring it can be painful.
+Same goes with React.
+There are so many ways of configuring React with asset compilation, minification etc that it is easy to get lost.
+This book provides practical tips on how to get configure Webpack to make it work with React and other modern JavaScript tools like Babel.

 ### Kevin Duffey

 I came across SurviveJS while chatting in a gitter channel that the author, Juho, frequents.
 I had dabbled in ReactJS over a year earlier and since then a lot has changed, including the Flux (and it's derivatives) framework, and React's own Webpack build tool.